sparkflows/sparkflows-docs/docs/aws/admin-guide/cloudformationh2db.rst

 ----------------------------------------------

 * Download CFT **emr-fire-h2.json** from the above link.
-* Download **deploy-fire-h2.sh** and **script-runner.jar** from the above links and upload them to your s3 bucket
+* Download **deploy-fire-h2.sh** and **script-runner.jar** from the above links and upload them to your s3 bucket.

-Update Cloudformation template based on your environment
+Update CloudFormation Template based on your Environment
 ---------------------------------------------------------

 Update the CFT **emr-fire-h2.json** according to your requirement and environment in which you are deploying.

 * ElasticMapReduce-Master-SecurityGroup under mastersg::

-    From AWS console -> EC2 -> Security Groups -> search for "ElasticMapReduce-master"
+    From AWS console -> EC2 -> Security Groups -> search for "ElasticMapReduce-master".

 * ElasticMapReduce-Slave-SecurityGroup under slavesg::

-    From AWS console -> EC2 -> Security Groups -> search for "ElasticMapReduce-slave"
+    From AWS console -> EC2 -> Security Groups -> search for "ElasticMapReduce-slave".

 * Applications::